Develop a technical foundation for gymnastic ring exercises like the muscle-up

 Maybe you’ve already gotten a pair of rings and maybe you’ve tried a few exercises on them already, only to discover that you’re not progressing the way you’d hoped.

-From working with thousands of clients since 2010, we’ve observed two common obstacles that keep most people from progressing quickly.
+From working with thousands of clients since 2010, we’ve observed two common problems that keep most people from progressing quickly.

-#1 – Most of the Training Advice Is Geared Toward Gymnasts
+#1 – Most of the Training Advice Is Geared Toward Gymnasticss

 Professional gymnasts train for hours and hours everyday, and extreme exercise fanatics spend so much time exercising that they barely have time to do anything else.